Pania-MU/Dunhuang-/README.md

 # DUNHUANG
-Dunhuang Murals Recognition Project

-Introduction
+<span style="font-weight: bold; font-style: italic; font-size: 24px;">Dunhuang Murals Recognition Project</span>

+<span style="font-weight: bold; font-style: italic; font-size: 24px;">Introduction</span>

-This project is a collaborative effort between Dr. Kaiyi Peng from Chongqing University of Electronic Technology, Dr. Maolin Peng from the IGZ - Leibniz Institute of Vegetable and Ornamental Crops e.V., and Dr. Yanjie Mu from the Institute of East Asian Art History, Centre of Transcultural Studies, Heidelberg University.
+This project is a collaborative effort between Dr. Yanjie Mu from the Institute of East Asian Art History, Centre of Transcultural Studies, Heidelberg University, Dr. Kaiyi Peng from Chongqing University of Electronic Technology and Dr. Maolin Peng from the IGZ - Leibniz Institute of Vegetable and Ornamental Crops e.V..
 The primary objective of this project is to develop an automated system capable of recognizing and segmenting thousand Buddhas and Buddha heads from photographs of Dunhuang murals.

-Objective
+<span style="font-weight: bold; font-style: italic; font-size: 24px;">Objective</span>

 The goal of this project is to research and implement an algorithm that can automatically identify and segment images of thousand Buddhas and Buddha heads from photographs of Dunhuang murals.
 This will aid in the preservation and study of these cultural artifacts by facilitating their digital archiving and analysis.

-Current Status
+<span style="font-weight: bold; font-style: italic; font-size: 24px;">Current Status</span>

 This is an initial project with plans for significant updates and improvements in the future.

-Requirements
+<span style="font-weight: bold; font-style: italic; font-size: 24px;">Requirements</span>

 Python 3.x
 PyTorch 1.10
 NVIDIA 3090 graphics card (or equivalent)

-Contributing

-If you would like to contribute to this project, please follow these guidelines:

-Fork the repository.
-Create a new branch for your changes.
-Make your changes and commit them.
-Open a pull request to the main branch.

-License

-This project is licensed under the [choose a license, e.g., MIT, GPLv3].

-Acknowledgments
+<span style="font-weight: bold; font-style: italic; font-size: 24px;">Acknowledgments</span>

-Special thanks to Dr. Kaiyi Peng, Dr. Maolin Peng, and Dr. Yanjie Mu for their invaluable contributions to this project.
+Special thanks to Dr. Kaiyi Peng and Dr. Maolin Peng for their invaluable contributions to this project.
 Additional acknowledgments and credits will be added as necessary.